Call now in confidence immediate help & advice 24/7

 Professionally supported drug and alcohol rehab is one of the best ways to recover from addiction, but it isn’t for everyone.

-Thankfully there are many alternative services available in Devon.
+Thankfully there are many alternative services to rehab available in Devon.

 SMART group meetings are a fantastic alternative to attending residential rehab and will help you with your motivation to recover, ignoring and overcoming your cravings, triggers and any other negative emotions.